plus3it/tardigrade-ci/INTEGRATION_TESTING.md

 Defaults:

-* `LocalStack` is used for the mock AWS stack, but there is an option to use `moto` instead (refer to the subsections that follow).
+* `LocalStack` is used for the mock AWS stack, with moto serving ports for services not yet suported by `LocalStack`.
 * The Terraform modules used for the integration tests are expected to be located in the directory `tests` off the repo\'s root directory.